joon0516/personal-website/_pages/about.md

 Hi, I'm Joon.
 I'm a rising third year student at the [University of Virginia](https://www.virginia.edu), pursuing a double major in Computer Science and Mathematics.
 My interests lie at the intersection of these two fields.

 I'm also a member of [RAISE group](https://nandofioretto.github.io/group/) at UVA led by [Prof. Ferdinando Fioretto](https://nandofioretto.github.io).
-I do reseasch in algorithmic fairness and differential privacy, and I'm fortunate to have [Saswat Das](https://saswatdas.com/) as my mentor.
-Lastly, I was selected as a Dean’s Undergraduate Engineering Research Fellow for summer 2024, and I will be doing full time research there over the summer.
+I do research in algorithmic fairness and differential privacy, and I'm fortunate to have [Saswat Das](https://saswatdas.com/) as my mentor.
+Lastly, I was selected as a Dean’s Undergraduate Engineering Research Fellow for summer 2024, and I will be conducting full time research there over the summer.

 <!-- Feel free to reach out to me at  -->